‘General Hospital’ Spoilers: Julian Back to Save Boozing Alexis From Herself?

 Ava reminded her of the sacrifices that Julian made to get Alexis sobered up but Alexis wouldn’t listen.
 We have to wonder if Valentin will realize, on Tuesday’s General Hospital, that his half-sister is drunk – or if he will care that she’s sloshed.
 Alexis seems determined to drink and drink a lot.

 Not only is Alexis back to boozing but she’s also back to being belligerent and sneaky about it.
-Alexis is lying to Sam Morgan (Kelly Monaco), Kristina Corinthos (Lexi Ainsworth) and Molly Lansing (Haley Pullos).
+Alexis is lying to Sam Morgan (Kelly Monaco), Kristina Corinthos (Lexi Ainsworth), and Molly Lansing (Haley Pullos).
 Alexis told her younger daughters she was going to an AA meeting then went to buy booze.

 Alexis & Ava do their thing today.
 Here for that. ????????
 But where is Julian?? ????
 We need him back!
 We need #Julexis! #GH pic.twitter.com/0NyousHnyc